Alessandro Gamberini

-Alessandro Gamberini ([alesˈsandro ɡambeˈriːni]; born 27 August 1981) is an Italian former former professional footballer who played as a central defender.
+Alessandro Gamberini ([alesˈsandro ɡambeˈriːni]; born 27 August 1981) is an Italian former professional footballer who played as a central defender.
 He is working as assistant coach for Virtus Verona.

 He spent most of his professional career with Fiorentina, appearing in 224 official games over the course of seven seasons.
 In Serie A, he also appeared for Bologna, Napoli, Genoa and Chievo.

 An Italy international in the late 2000s, Gamberini represented the country at Euro 2008 and the 2009 Confederations Cup.

 Club career

 Bologna

-In the 2000 off-season, Gamberini was acquired by Juventus F.C. alongside Alex Pederzoli and Giacomo Cipriani in a pack deal for €5.16 million, in exchange for the remaining 50% of Jonatan Binotto's registration rights for the same amount, with 50% of Gamberini's rights being priced at €2.32 million.
+In the 2000 off-season, Gamberini was acquired by Juventus FC alongside Alex Pederzoli and Giacomo Cipriani in a pack deal for €5.16 million, in exchange for the remaining 50% of Jonatan Binotto's registration rights for the same amount, with 50% of Gamberini's rights being priced at €2.32 million.
 His co-ownership deal was terminated in the favour of Bologna in June 2002, for a peppercorn fee, making the Turin side register a loss of €1.5 million (the residual unamortised transfer fee of €4.64 in three years), but with a financial income of €2.32 million as Juve did not have to pay the remaining 50% registration rights.